 In some cases professionals from health or social care are already involved.
 If this is not the case, appropriate referrals will be made.

-The school SENCO and House Manager should agree in consultation with the parent any SEN support plan that will be put in place.
+The school SENDCo and Learning Manager should agree in consultation with the parent any SEN support plan that will be put in place.
 This can include adjustments, interventions and support to be put in place.
 All teachers and support staff working with a child should be informed of their needs, the desirable outcomes and any teaching strategies or approaches required.
 Parents are encouraged to be involved in planned interventions, and to contribute to or reinforce progress at home.

 At Outwood Academy Bishopsgarth we aim to:

 Offer a clear, coherent way to provide for the special educational needs of as many children as possible in as flexible way as possible.
 We are committed to equality of opportunity for everyone involved in the school.

 Boost the literacy and numeracy skills of students with general and specific learning difficulties both as an end in itself and as a means of providing maximum access by such pupils to the rest of the curriculum.
 In doing so we aim to narrow the gap between pupils with SEN and those without.

 To develop differentiation in all lessons to improve the educational opportunities of all pupils, regardless of ability.